21st - 23rd July 2026

 Opening Remarks

-Join us as we kick off Day Two of the conference with a presentation from a leading industry expert.
+Join us as we kick off Day Two of the conference with Bryson Head MP, Assistant Minister for Regional Development, Resources and Critical Minerals and Member for Callide.

 The Changing Face of the Queensland Resources Sector